 The future success of our and NTGH's business will depend, in part, on our ability to design and manufacture new competitive products and to enhance existing products so that our products can be sold with high margins.
 This product development may require substantial investment by us.
 There can be no assurance that unforeseen problems will not occur with respect to the development, performance or market acceptance of new technologies or products or that we will otherwise be able to successfully develop and market new products.
-Failure of our products to gain market acceptance or our failure to successfully develop and market new products could reduce our margins, which would have an adverse effect on our business, financial condition and results of operations.
+Failure of our products to gain market acceptance or our failure to successfully develop and market new products.